league-infrastructure/flyer-template/README.md

 # flyer-template

-This flyer tempaltes system create a web-directory of templates for social media and print marketing that can be used to insert content into images created in Canva.
+This flyer tempaltes system creates a web-directory of templates for social media and print marketing that can be used to insert content into images created in Canva.
 Designers create images that have green content boxes, and the `flyte` program will extract information about the regions and remove the green boxes,